Want to stay informed about our latest news and events?

 A group of children queueing for the bus

-The Rose Road Association began in 1952 when a small group of parents fed up with getting no services or education for their disabled children started to run activities for a small group of young people.
+1952: We are founded as the ‘Southampton and District Spastics Association’ by a group of parents fed up with getting no services or education for their disabled children.
+They started to run activities for a small group of young people from their own homes.

-A purpose built day centre opened in 1954 and local community fundraising played a key role in the Association's growth.
+1954: A purpose built day centre opened.
+Local community fundraising played a key role in our growth.
 This included 'penny drops' - collections from the crews of ships using the Port of Southampton including the Queen Mary.
-Celebrities played their part with stars ranging from the Saints footballers, Emergency Ward 10, Norman Wisdom and even 'Mr. Pastry', Charlie Knott from Speedway was a key champion.
+Celebrities played their part with stars ranging from the Saints footballers, Norman Wisdom and even 'Mr. Pastry', Charlie Knott from Speedway was a key champion.

 Rose Road days